Silence 4

-Silence 4 were a Portuguese band, formed in 1996, who mostly sung in English.
-They released two albums to high critical acclaim, Silence Becomes It (1998) and Only Pain Is Real (2000).
-The band never officially disbanded, but went on an undetermined hiatus from 2001 to 2013, when their members decided to reunite for a brief tour after Sofia Lisboa underwent cancer treatment.
-Lead singer David Fonseca is currently undertaking a solo career.
+Silence 4 are a Portuguese rock band, formed in Leiria in 1996.
+The band is composed of David Fonseca (vocals and guitar), Sofia Lisboa (vocals), Rui Costa (bass) and Tozé Pedrosa (drums).
+They were primarily active from 1996 to 2001, during which they released two commercially successful albums in Portugal, Silence Becomes It (1998) and Only Pain Is Real (2000).
+Their songs are primarily in English.

+After the band disbanded in 2001, they reunited in 2014 for a series of concerts, after vocalist Sofia Lisboa successfully underwent cancer treatment.
+The band reunited once again in 2025 for a new series of concerts to celebrate the 30th anniversary of the band formation.

 History

 Formation

 The band's genesis took place in 1995.
 After good feedback from showing some demo tapes to a music shop owner in Leiria, David Fonseca approached Sofia Lisboa with the idea of forming a band.
 That idea only materialized one year later, when both of them invited Rui Costa to the band — who suggested they turn off the amplifiers and play acoustic, in silence.

-They won a 500,000 escudos (roughly 2500 euros) prize in a band festival, which was spent totally in making demos.
+They won a 500,000 escudos (roughly 2,500 euros) prize in a band festival, which was spent totally in making demos.
 When presenting these to labels, the answer was always the same: "Singing in English?
 No way!"
 Refusing to balk at the demand of recording totally in Portuguese, they ended up recording a cover of Erasure's A Little Respect, which was included in the compilation Sons de Todas as Cores (released in 1998), giving it massive airplay and good critical response.